zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 So, __the notion of__ exchange, and __keeping track of__ credits and debits, this is built into us as flexible social animals.

 We are the only animals in the animal kingdom that cooperate across genetic boundaries.
 Most animals __don't [[even]]__ cooperate.
+But when they do, they cooperate only in [[pack]]s where they co-evolve together, and they shere blood, so they have some __shared interests__.